AlexandreBidon/pixelwar/README.md

 The app currently looks like this
 </p>

 The application features 21 colors.
 The user can use those colors to draw something on the board.
-Currently the board is a private one but the goal is to have a shared board.
-All the users would then be able to draw together.
+The board is shared accross all users so they can draw together.

 ### Install the application